aaronbloomfield/ccc/hws/dex/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-- Wed, 11/10: bug fix to [IERC20Receiver.sol](IERC20Receiver.sol.html) ([src](IERC20Receiver.sol)); see the pinned Piazza post for how to integrate this quickly into your code
-- Sun, 11/6: edited [IDEX.sol](IDEX.sol.html) ([src](IDEX.sol)) to make a few more functions `view` functions.
-This shouldn't affect anybody much, since Remix will have warned you to make the function a `view`.
+So far there aren't any significant changes to report.

 ### ETH price